Scottish & Newcastle: History

-The company was founded by Grizel Syme who ran her late second husband's brewery: this brewery and those of her sons developed into the firm of William Younger & Co.
+The origins of the company can be traced to Grizel Syme who ran her late second husband's brewery: this brewery and those of her sons developed into the firm of William Younger & Co.
 It merged with McEwan's in 1931 becoming Scottish Brewers.
 In 1960 it merged again this time with Newcastle Breweries to form Scottish & Newcastle.

-By 1985, the company had become a regional brewer focused on Scotland and the North of England, ranked number five in the UK and selling around 6 Mhl per annum.
-By 1995, with the purchase of rival brewing business Courage, S&N had become the UK's leading brewer, producing around 15 Mhl per annum.
-Its UK brewing division became known as Scottish Courage but this reverted to S&N UK in February 2006.
-Its Managed Pub division was known as S&N Retail with around 2,500 outlets in the estate.
+By 1985, the company had become a regional brewer focused on Scotland and the North of England.

+By 1995, with the purchase of rival brewing business Courage, S&N had become the UK's leading brewer.

 In early 2000, S&N expanded outside the UK via a number of acquisitions in Western Europe, growing sales to over 50 Mhl per annum.
+Acquisitions included Kronenbourg.

 By acquiring Hartwall in 2002, Finland's leading beverage company business, S&N became 50% owners of Baltic Beverages Holding (BBH) encompassing brewing interests in Russia, Ukraine, Kazakhstan and the Baltic Countries of Latvia, Lithuania and Estonia.
 The remaining 50% of BBH was owned by Carlsberg, which gained full control after the takeover of S&N in 2008.

 In July 2003, S&N acquired the Bulmers cider business, adding the Strongbow, Scrumpy Jack and Woodpecker brands to its portfolio, together with the UK's biggest cider mill and orchards in Hereford.

 In November 2003, S&N sold its remaining pub estate to the Spirit Group – retaining a successful tenanted pub management business (S&N Pub Company) with contracts to look after some 2,000 pubs on behalf of banks and other pub companies.

 In 2004 some radical cost-cutting measures were introduced, particularly within the UK where it was noted by analysts that the cost base was too high.
 During the year, the Fountain Brewery in Edinburgh was closed, followed some months later by the Tyne Brewery in Newcastle.
-This was followed in 2005 by the closure of distribution depots at Bow, Chelmsford and Maidstone with the task being integrated into Dagenham Regional Distribution Centre and depots at Hackbridge and Croydon with the remainder of the London Accounts being served by Greenford.
-The company began to use Transit Points in Chelmsford and Faversham as cheap logistical alternatives to full working depots.
+This was followed in 2005 by the closure of distribution depots at Bow, Chelmsford and Maidstone with the task being integrated into Dagenham Regional Distribution Centre and depots at Hackbridge and Croydon with the remainder of the London accounts being served by Greenford.
+The company began to use transit points in Chelmsford and Faversham as cheap logistical alternatives to full working depots.
 Reciprocal acquisitions saw the Caledonian Brewery in Edinburgh and the Northern Clubs' Federation Brewery in Gateshead added to the business.